 The Vista Municipal Code chapters 2.33 and 2.44, known as Proposition V, prohibits many City officials from accepting gifts by business doing business with the City.
 Furthermore any gifts that may be allowed must be reported by the accepting party.
 For these reasons and to promote an atmosphere of good governance, it is not recommended that gifts be given or received by business or people wanting to do or doing business with the City of Vista.

 In many instances, the City requires a certificate of insurance verifying coverage per our insurance requirements when doing business with the City.
 Whenever insurance is required, the vendor will be supplied with complete requirements for coverage by the bid contact.
-Please contact the Administrative Services Director, Steve Dunn, at (760) 726-1340 ext 1403 if you have questions that can not be answered by the bid documents or contact person.
+Please contact the Risk Management Division at 760.639.6145 if you have questions about insurance that can not be answered by the bid documents or contact person.

 Acting Without a Purchase Order Number